 So, the question is, can Yext help you do this?

 If your listed in an app, great.
-Depending on how popular that app might be, you could get some traffic to your website.
+Depending on how popular that app might be, you could get some traffic to your website or get some phone calls.
 That might help your company gain new customers but it can’t help grow your SEO authority.

 As an owner of a website, you can tell Google what it’s allowed to see.
 This is usually done using the robots.txt file.
 In some cases, you want Google to see certain pages, but not see others.
 Sometimes this is a technical issue- preventing the Googlebot from overloading your web server.
 Other times you want to protect your assets.
 For instance, Bing doesn’t want the Googlebot crawling and serving their listings.
 Bing wants you to use their search engine, instead.

 In the case of the Yext listings that live on website, most of these are allowing Google to crawl them.
 Just because Google CAN crawl them, doesn’t mean they will be able to find them.
 For example, some sites only allow you to access their profile through a search box.
 Since the Googlebot can’t use a search box, these listings would be undiscoverable.

 What are the implications to link building?
 If a website forbids Google from indexing a page, that link can’t give you SEO authority.
 It can still send you visitors, but it doesn’t help your website rank better.

 Of the Yext listings that are on websites, many of them have a nofollow attribute on their link.
 A “nofollow” attribute is something added to the HTML.
 It tells Google: we’re not vouching for the website on the other end of this link.